Shalex59/Model-Test-Code-and-Results/polycrit_extractor/README.md

 ## Test the API connection

-A quick test can be run with the following temporary script:
+A quick test can be run with the test_api.py

+test_api.py is already in the directory.
+But below is the tempory script called test_api.py
 ```python
 import anthropic